r-lib/httr2/README.md

     responses into errors), or to extract additional information about the error from the body of the response.

+-   It’s easy to automatically retry if the request fails or encounters a transient HTTP error (e.g. a 429 rate limit request).
+Use `req_retry()` to define maximum number of retries, and override the defaults that determine which errors are transient, and how long to wait before retrying.

 ## Installation

 You can install the released version of httr2 from